 Author Filibuster: The Professor's discourses on politics, and all of Manny's talk about his group marriage.

 Berserk Button: On the Moon, you don't do anything to an unwilling woman due the huge gender disparity.
-If you do so much as trying to kiss one when she's not in the mood, you risk to be spaced (the one Earther tourist who did it survived only because the men around there decided to get him a trial first, and Man as a judge spared him and told him to not try it again).
+If you do so much as trying to kiss one when she's not in the mood, you risk being spaced (the one Earther tourist who did it survived only because the men around there decided to get him a trial first, and Man as a judge spared him and told him to not try it again).
 When a group of Peace Dragoons raped and killed a woman, the whole Moon rose in arms before Alvarez could hang them to try and calm the people.

 Bittersweet Ending: The Loonies win their independence, but Mike winds up lobotomizing himself out of existence by decentralizing life support controls.
 And Prof dies of a heart attack.
 Years later, Mannie is so dissatisfied by the intrusive nature of the post-independence government that he's seriously contemplating emigration.